awsdocs/AWS-Kinesis-Video-Documentation/doc_source/troubleshooting.md

 ### Camera can't be found on macOS High Sierra<a name="troubleshooting-producer-sierra-camera"></a>

 On macOS High Sierra, the demo application can't find the camera if more than one camera is available\.

+### jni\.h file not found when compiling on macOS High Sierra<a name="troubleshooting-producer-sierra-compile"></a>

+To resolve this error, update your installation of Xcode to the latest version\.

+### Curl errors when running the GStreamer demo app<a name="troubleshooting-producer-curl"></a>

+To resolve curl errors when you run the GStreamer demo application, copy [this certificate file](https://www.amazontrust.com/repository/SFSRootCAG2.pem) to `/etc/ssl/cert.pem`\.

 ### Time stamp/range assertion at run time on Raspberry Pi<a name="troubleshooting-producer-raspberrypi-timestamp-assert"></a>